stauropegic/Valerryx/README.md

 Valerryx is an AssaultCube trainer made in Python.

-This project was created using Cr0mb's AssaultCube Client Memory Manipulation project as a reference: https://github.com/Cr0mb/Assault-Cube-Client-Memory-Manipulation/
+This project was created using Cr0mb's AssaultCube project as a reference: https://github.com/Cr0mb/Assault-Cube-Client-Memory-Manipulation/

 ## Requirements